What are the Best Hearing Amplifiers?

 Note: We do not sell or service these amplifiers.
 Please do not contact us with questions- but feel free to post them in the comment section below.

 If you’re struggling with hearing loss and not quite ready to buy a traditional (expensive) hearing aid, you might be interested in hearing amplifiers, which can kind of “hold you over” until your loss progresses to the point that you need customized hearing aids.
 If you do have a hearing loss, understand that chances are you will at some point need a traditional hearing aid which is customized to your hearing loss, and that a hearing amplifier will at best be a very temporary solution that can help a little.
-I’ve written about a few “hearing amplifiers” before, such as the aptly named Starkey AMP (which is a great amplifier), but for the purpose of this post, I’m only going to be providing an overview of hearing amplifiers which are priced under $150 each- so that excludes the Starkey AMP.
+I’ve written about a few “hearing amplifiers” before, such as the aptly named Starkey AMP (which is a great amplifier, but no longer available), but for the purpose of this post, I’m only going to be providing an overview of hearing amplifiers which are priced under $150 each- so that excludes the Starkey AMP.

 Before I list some of the best hearing amplifiers available today, it’s important to know why hearing amplifiers are generally considered a “half measure.”
 Hearing amplifiers will not be customized to your hearing loss- at all.
 The problem with this is, of course, everyone’s hearing loss and needs from assistive listening devices is different, so hearing amplifiers kind of apply a one-size-fits-all mentality to the amplification- it’s not fine tuned.
 Because of this, it’s not going to sound great.
 It will probably whistle at times, it will probably be sharp or harsh sounding sometimes, and probably won’t fit like a glove.
 So that’s my disclaimer.
 Hearing amplifiers leave much to be desired- but they will provide a bit of hearing help for a very low price.
 Now that we’re on the same page, allow me to present (what I consider) to be the best hearing amplifiers available today.